 Perfusion of the coronary arteries occurs during diastole.
 The entry of blood into the coronary arteries occurs through the aortic sinuses, which are openings found behind the flaps of the aortic valve.
 As the heart relaxes during diastole, blood fills the valve pockets, allowing blood flow into the coronary arteries to supply the cardiac muscle.
 The coronary arteries also send branches into the myocardium, which are compressed during systole.
 Therefore, when the muscle relaxes, blood flow to the myocardium is increased as there is less compression on these vessels.

-To help maintain a high basal rate of blood flow, there is a continuous nitrous oxide production, which is a potent vasodilator.
+To help maintain a high basal rate of blood flow, there is a continuous nitric oxide production, which is a potent vasodilator.
 Moreover, the accumulation of metabolites such as adenosine, K+ ions and H+ ions also results in vasodilation.
 This phenomenon is known as reactive hyperaemia, and it occurs in tissues around the whole body.

 Clinical Relevance – Myocardial Infarction